Jonathan Coleman (politician)

 Jonathan David Coleman (born 23 September 1966) is a retired New Zealand politician and medical practitioner, who most recently served as Minister of Health and for Sport and Recreation under the Fifth National Government.
 Coleman also served as Minister of Defence and Immigration within the first two terms of that government, and represented the parliamentary constituency Northcote for the National Party from 2005 to 2018.

 Coleman trained in medicine at the University of Auckland before acquiring an MBA from the London Business School in the United Kingdom.
 In the 2005 election, Coleman stood as the National Party's candidate for the Northcote seat, defeating Ann Hartley of the Labour Party in what was the only Labour seat to flip to National in the entire election.
-He came a cabinet minister upon John Key leading the party to victory in 2008.
+He became a cabinet minister upon John Key leading the party to victory in 2008.
 A member of National's right-wing faction, Coleman has espoused socially conservative views, notably opposing gay marriage and free reassignment healthcare for transgender people.
 He oversaw austerity as Health Minister, including multiple budget cuts across the medical sector.
 These were controversial to the point in which a motion of no confidence was almost tabled in him by members of the Southern District Health Board in 2015.

 Coleman announced his intention to seek the National Party leadership in 2016 after John Key announced his intention to resign, but withdrew, allowing Bill English to succeed as Prime Minister unopposed.

 Early years

-After attending Auckland Grammar School where he was Head Prefect in 1984, Coleman trained as a doctor, graduating from University of Auckland's medical school.
+After attending Auckland Grammar School, Coleman trained as a doctor, graduating from University of Auckland's medical school.
 He worked as a doctor in New Zealand, the United Kingdom, and Australia (in the latter case, for the Royal Flying Doctor Service).
 He later obtained an MBA from London Business School in 2000, and returned to New Zealand the following year.

-He worked for PricewaterhouseCoopers as consultant on health sector issues and as a part-time general practitioner in Otara.
+Coleman worked for PricewaterhouseCoopers as consultant on health sector issues and as a part-time general practitioner in Ōtara.
 He entered the selection for the National Party candidacy for Tamaki but was defeated by Allan Peachey before successfully contesting the candidacy for Northcote.

-He has a 170-year family connection to his Northcote electorate.
+Coleman has a 170-year family connection to his Northcote electorate.
 He has also claimed to have “a bit of tangata whenua thrown in to [his] bloodline”, but he has never shown evidence of having Māori whakapapa, nor affiliated himself to any iwi.